gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 });
 ```

-## 4. Configuration transformers
+## 4. Transform configuration

 !!!warning
 We do not guarantee that your configuration transformers won't break after an update.
 It's your responsability to keep them up to date with new releases.
 !!!

-The [predefined options](#3-predefined-options) are useful to quickly customize the [default configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/postcss-configs/src/index.ts) of this library, but only covers a subset of a [PostCSS configuration](https://github.com/postcss/postcss-load-config).
-If you need full control over the configuration, you can provide **configuration transformer** functions.
+The [predefined options](#3-set-predefined-options) are useful to quickly customize the [default configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/postcss-configs/src/index.ts) of this library, but only covers a subset of a [PostCSS configuration](https://github.com/postcss/postcss-load-config).
+If you need full control over the configuration, you can provide **configuration transformer** functions, **no locked in** :heart::v:

 A configuration transformer function receive a PostCSS configuration object and returns a transformed (or not) PostCSS configuration object: